What is PLA (poly lactic acid) and why we DON’T use bio-plastics like PLA in Bioglitter®?

 Lots of independently documented information can be found on the internet that explain about the disappointing realities of PLA’s inability to biodegrade in the natural environment, this link to a UN report offers good insight.

 As part of the independent testing of Bioglitter® by OWS to ISO 14851 – Fresh Water Biodegradability.
-A commercially available PLA silver glitter was also tested along side Bioglitter®.
+A commercially available PLA silver glitter (with no coating) was also tested along side Bioglitter® Sparkle Silver (with a clear coating).
 As the graph below clearly illustrates, PLA glitter (purple line on the x axis) does not biodegrade in the natural environment.